top of page

 Life moves fast.
 Too fast to honor the thresholds we cross every day.

-Ceremony matters in Wild Women Hawai‘i retreats and circles in that it slows us down long enough to mark what matters—beginnings, endings, celebration, transitions we didn’t know needed naming.
+Ceremony matters in Wild Women Hawai‘i gatherings in that it slows us down long enough to mark what matters: beginnings, endings, celebration, transitions we didn’t know needed naming.

 Sometimes we create simple rituals of release.
 Sometimes it's about setting intentions.